How To Retain Your Best Employees – techniques and strategies

 The environment for clear communication can be created by providing the employees with efficient communication channels that can be utilized for both formal group discussions and casual conversations.

-Another way to implement transparency in the workplace is to have a well-defined framework in place that outlines everything right from what is expected from each employee, their area of expertise, the performance evaluation parameters, and the rules and regulations they need to follow.
+Another way to implement transparency in the workplace is to have a well-defined framework in place.
+It must outlines everything right from what is expected from each employee, their area of expertise, the performance evaluation parameters, and the rules and regulations they need to follow.

 Once the employees are clear in terms of the expectations from the management, they are fewer chances of a misunderstanding of goals, employee burnout, or excess workload.